+University: University of Arizona

-TRIF Investvest Area: National Security Systems Program Name: Internet of Things (IoT)
+TRIF Investvest Area: National Security Systems

+Program Name: Internet of Things (IoT)

 The Internet of Things (IoT) is represented by devices with a multitude of capabilities, including self-identification, localization, diagnostic status, data acquisition, processing, and device-to-device and device-to-network communication.
 Devices function under the umbrella of the internet, which serves as a means of data transfer and communication.
 Application areas can be broadly categorized in terms of consumer, organizational, industrial, infrastructure, and military sectors.
 Technologies that support the IoT include wireless, low-power consumption electronics, energy storage, miniaturization, cloud computing, and data analytics.
-While deployment of IoT systems began in the early 2000's, barriers such as compatibility and lack of a clear value-proposition have hampered adoption.
-Security and privacy concerns with respect to data usage also have tempered enthusiasm.
+Barriers such as compatibility and lack of a clear value-proposition have hampered adoption.
+Security and privacy concerns with respect to data usage also have tempered